ryanwilsond/belte/docs/index.md

 # Belte & Buckle Documentation

-Belte is an object-oriented programming language aiming to have the same feel and power of C# and C++, while also having some simplicity like Python.
+Belte is an object-oriented programming language aiming to have the same feel and power as C# and C++, while also having some simplicity like Python.

 Visit my [GitHub page!](https://github.com/ryanwilsond/Belte)